ExtendScript/extendscript-modules/ind/util/rulers/README.md

   * origin
   * zeroPoint

-### indUnitsFrom()
+### indUnitsFrom

 You can get the indesign `MeasurementUnits` value from a string or number:

     // MeasurementUnits.MILLIMETERS
     Rulers.indUnitsFrom( mm ); // returns 2054188905

-### niceNameFor()
+### niceNameFor

-And as those unit values are generallt not nice to use in user interfaces we add a niceNameFor function that can return the nice name in long and short form:
+As unit values are generally not nicely formatted for user interfaces we added the `niceNameFor()` function that return the user friendly name in long or short form:

     // Returns "points"
     Rulers.niceNameFor(MeasurementUnits.POINTS)